 Back at the 3,000 square foot lodge, you can enjoy superb glacier, water and wildlife views—as well as dining on Alaskan specialties, fresh-baked breads plus fine wines and local beers.
 And if ecotourism is a priority for you, you’ll sleep easily at night knowing that the lodge, cabins and all activities reflect Alaska Wildland Adventures’ "leave no trace" style of ecotourism.
 The elegantly rustic lodge and secluded guest cabins pair modern comfort and environmental stewardship.
 Experience the vistas and wildlife of spectacular Kenai Fjords National Park with experts who call Alaska home.

 In addition to the Kenai Fjords Glacier Lodge, Alaska Wildland Adventures owns and operates two other wilderness lodges on the Kenai Peninsula.
 Check out Kenai Riverside Lodge, located on the banks of the upper Kenai River; and Kenai Backcountry lodge, a remote boat-in only lodge located on the glacier-carved Skilak Lake.
-If one lodge is not enough, take part in one of Alaska Wildland Adventure's Guided Journeys, or choose a two or three lodge combination package and experience all AWA has to offer.
+If one lodge is not enough, take part in one of Alaska Wildland Adventures’ all-inclusive Adventures, or choose a two or three lodge combination package and experience all AWA has to offer.